 An appetizer is a small dish consumed before a meal or the main course of a meal.
-It's a practical way to stimulate a person's appetite before dining.
+It's a practical way to stimulate a person's appetite before dining, and it can boost how much bars make.
 It's usually a small dish--just a few bites--to allow enough room for eating the entrée later in the meal.
 It can also be a starter on a restaurant or bar menu.

 Appetizers are served both hot and cold.
 Restaurants serve them at the table as part of the meal, or servers distribute them before seating guests at a wedding or cocktail party.
-Many bars will include them on their menu for "happy hour" specials to partner with beer, wine, and liquor.
+Many bars will include them on their menu for "happy hour" specials to partner with beer, wine, and liquor-including types of rum.
 Some menus at high-end restaurants will include specific wine pairings for appetizers, such as wine pairing with salmon and turkey wine pairing options.

 The best appetizers stand on their own as a small snack or support the entrée.
 Many fine dining restaurants include an appetizer or hors d'oeuvre.
 The cost to open a bar often includes the cost of keeping a stock of these small dish options.

 The word for an appetizer in the French language is "hors d'oeuvre," which means "outside the work."
 Its intended linguistic meaning is "not part of the ordinary set of courses in a meal."